kamidox/weixin_producthunt/README.md

 * run `fab -H newserver.example.com bootstrap`
 * create a crontab to pull products periodic

+### production

+Since SQLite do not support Flask-Migrate, we sugguest to use mysql in production mode.

+* install mysql and mysqldb.
+    `sudo apt-get -y install mysql-server python-mysqldb`
+* create database before bootstrap deploy use `mysql -uuser -ppassword` to connect mysql database; and use `CREATE DATABASE productporter;` to create database named **productporter**.

 ### continuous deploy

 * run `fab deploy`